Two-Minute Toolbox: How to Set Notifications for Suspicious Activity on Your Amazon Seller Account

 1: Connect your Amazon MWS token

-First things first: connect your Amazon MWS token in your Helium 10 account, if you haven’t already.
-If you need help doing that, don’t worry: click here for the instructions.
+First things first: connect your Amazon MWS token to your Helium 10 account, if you haven’t already.
+If you need help doing that: click here for the instructions.

 2: Go to “Settings” in the Alerts tool